EndPointCorp/end-point-blog/2022/27/how-to-use-regex-groups-quantifier-in-postgresql.md

 ```
 ### Perl Regex Pattern

 In order to manipulate our example, the address section needs to be extracted from the table.
-The sections and fields are delimited by pipes ( | ) and carets ( ^ ).
-Uniquely, the address contains eight carets.
+HL7 have PID segment for the patient demographic information in HL7 V2 message.
+The segments have delimiters for fields (|), components(^), subcomponents(&) and repetition(~).
+The following sample data have only fields and components delimited by pipe (|) and caret (^).
+Uniquely, the address contains nine components(^).
 Therefore, a regex group with alphanumeric and caret repetition is required in order to match our address.
 The regex is tested through the grep command perl regex option (-P, --perl-regexp) and successfully extracts the address section from the content.

 ```bash
 $ content='||121212^^^2^ID 1|676767||SELVA^KUMAR^^^^|19480203|M||B||123456 SAMPLE ROAD^^New York City^NY^12345^USA^H^^New York||123456-7890|||M|NON|4000|'